isomerpages/mse-zerowaste/_zero-waste/0_singapore.md

- In 2017, 1.67 million tonnes of waste were disposed of by the domestic sector.
-Of this, about one-third is packaging waste.
-At the current rate of waste disposal, a new waste-to-energy plant is required to be built every seven to 10 years, and a new landfill is needed every 35 years.
-This is not sustainable given Singapore’s land constraints.
-Hence, it is important for everyone to play their part in minimising packaging waste.

  It keeps Singapore clean and healthy, conserves precious resources, and frees up land that would have otherwise been used for landfills.